LLNL/conduit/src/docs/sphinx/building.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 We use **Spack** (http://software.llnl.gov/spack) to help build Conduit's third party dependencies on OSX and Linux.
 Conduit builds on Windows as well, but there is no automated process to build dependencies necessary to support Conduit's optional features.

-``scripts/uberenv/uberenv.py`` automates fetching spack, building and installinng third party dependencies, and can optionally  install Conduit as well.
+Uberenv (``scripts/uberenv/uberenv.py``) automates fetching spack, building and installing third party dependencies, and can optionally install Conduit as well.
+To automate the full install process, Uberenv uses the Conduit Spack package along with extra settings such as Spack compiler and external third party package details for common HPC platforms.

 Building Third Party Dependencies for Development